 Although draw length can be adjusted according to your preference, you should consider getting the proper draw length while buying a compound bow.
 Knowing the draw length that fits you is essential, especially for a left-handed archer, as it could affect their skills entirely.
 You can divide your wingspan by 2.5 to know your draw length.
 However, it’s always preferable to let an experienced left-handed archer measure it for you before buying your first compound bow.

 The length of the bow you choose is an important factor to consider, as it can affect your stability.
 Longer left-hand compound bows are perfect for target shooting while short bows are ideal for hunting.
-If you’re still practicing, then longbows will fit your skill level.
+If you’re still practising, then longbows will fit your skill level.

 Some compound bows are capable of shooting at 350 feet/second and sometimes more.
 It’s important to know the speed of your bow when you’re purchasing one.
 Bows that are able to shoot heavy arrows at a high speed are great for hunting.
-Nevertheless, if you’re still practicing, then bows that shoot lightweight arrows at a high speed are your perfect choice.
+Nevertheless, if you’re still practising, then bows that shoot lightweight arrows at a high speed are your perfect choice.

 Selecting the perfect left-hand compound bow can affect your whole experience in compound archery.
 While considering these five main tips before choosing your compound bow, it’s also essential to consult an experienced left-handed archer to tell you all about their experience.
 Talking to other archers before buying a compound bow will help you purchase the perfect bow.